-Innovation lessons #1 - focus on growth
+Innovation lessons #1 - growth focus

 It’s a strategic planning tool dating back to 1957 which shows 4 sources of business growth.

 Growth comes from existing or new products.
 And it comes from existing or new markets.
-You get 4 different growth options depending how you choose existing or new.
+You get 4 different growth options depending on how you choose existing or new.